Dr. Jörg Zimmermann

 Currently my research focuses on foundations of artificial intelligence, aiming to establish a sound theoretical framework for concepts like intelligence, learning, and self-improvement.
 Ultimately, this should result in a set of axioms for "intelligence theory", much like we have axiomatic foundations for set theory (ZFC) or probability theory (Kolmogorov axioms) today.

 The envisioned intelligence theory should be a theory whose main goal is not to describe, characterize, or implement a developed mind, but to find the laws of cognitive dynamics which will lead to the emergence of mind.
 It will treat intelligence as an inherently dynamic phenomenon, not only with regard to its interactions with the outside world, but also with regard to its internal organization.
 This outlook on intelligence theory can be seen in analogy to the development of physics, which has evolved via the stages of statics and kinematics into a dynamic theory of physical phenomena.
 In this sense, intelligence theory aims to discover the laws of evolution of mind instead of describing a snapshot of a developed mind.
 The Gödel machine introduced by J. Schmidhuber already captures this spirit very well.
+A scalable version of the Gödel machine, the Gödel agent, was presented at the conference on artificial general intelligence (AGI 2015).
 Eventually, this should lead to a set of rules describing a universal intelligence dynamics, a dynamics which will send any seed mind on an ascending trajectory of ever higher levels of cognition, intelligence, and insight.

 Another step in this endeavor was the analysis of the incomputability of universal induction, i.e., using the whole program space as possible models, as it arises in the framework introduced by R. Solomonoff in 1964.
 Changing this framework by embedding the agent and the environment into the same time structure, a synchronous agent framework, the incompatibility of universality and effectivity vanishes.
 This is outlined in an article presented at the Turing Centenary Conference in 2012.